developertable/developertable/README.md

 This transition is more than just a career move—it's a personal mission to build, design, and contribute to products that make a difference.

 ## 🧰 What I’m Currently Working On
-- Strengthening my JavaScript fundamentals
+- Strengthening my PHP fundamentals
 - Building interactive web projects
 - Practicing UI/UX design with real-world applications
 - Learning version control best practices

 ## 🎯 Goals
-- Become a full-stack mobile developer
+- Become a full-stack mobile and web developer
 - Contribute to open-source projects
 - Build real-world applications that solve everyday problems
 - Collaborate with like-minded developers and continuously grow